Naval Base Okinawa: Construction history

 Construction and improvements to captured facilities were given to Navy Seabee construction brigades 8th, 10th, 70th and 11th.
 The 1181st US Army Engineer construction joined in the construction projects.
 Some construction brigades came ashore during the landings as support combat engineers.
 As soon as the beaches were secured, the construction brigades began fixing and improving beach exit roads and bridges.
 Construction brigades were given the dangerous task of clearing land mines and demolitions.
 The other high priorities for the Construction brigades were fresh water and the repair and expansion of the airfields on Okinawa, once they were captured.
 Construction brigades worked in shifts around the clock, due to the high priorities of these tasks.
 Seabee 43rd Naval Construction Regiment landed with the troop on the east coast of Okinawa.
 The next Seabee landings were the 36th, 40th, and 87th Seabee Battalions in late April from Naval Base Saipan on LST ships.
 Seabees built their own loading zone for the heavy equipment needed for road work and runway repair and improvement.
 Heavy rains sometimes slowed and stop the work.
-Work on Yontan Airfield and Kadena Airfield started on April 3, both were ready the next day by the efforts of 1901st Aviation Engineer Battalion and Seabee 624.
+Work on Yontan Airfield and Kadena Airfield started on April 3 and both were ready the next day by the efforts of 1901st Aviation Engineer Battalion and Seabee 624.
 The repaired runways were used by fighter aircraft and reconnaissance aircraft.
 Seabees added a tank farm for fuel storage.
 On April 28, Seabee started construction of new runway that could handle the needs of Bombers at Yontan Airfield.
 There were now 95,000 construction troops on Okinawa, improving and building facilities.
 Next repair and improvement started at Bolo Airfield and Yonabaru Airfield.
 When completed Yonabaru Airfield was 6,500 feet long.
 Due to poor drainage at Awase Airfield, the captured runway was abandoned, for later work.
 From June 15 to Awase Airfield completion on June 30, Seabees did massive earthwork project to drain and fill the Awase runway.
 Awase Airfield became a fighter aircraft base.
 Seabee 36th Battalion began building a new 5,000-foot fighter aircraft runway nearby to Awase starting on April 23.
 On May 6 Seabees of the 40th Battalion began the repair and improvement of the Chimu Airfield.
 On the Katsuren Peninsula at Katchin Hanto Seabees of the 7th Battalion started work on a seaplane base, that opened on July 1.
 Also at Katchin Hanto Seabees built a large supply depot.
 For unloading all the needed cargo harbor facilities at Katchin Hanto, Tengan and Baten Ko at Buckner Bay were built.
 At Tengan a breakwater and pier was built.
 A number of anchored pontoon piers and causeways were built to get over the coral reefs.
 Seabees used many tugboats and barges to get cargo ashore.
 Most ships could not get to pontoon causeways, so ships would unload into barges, barge cargo was then loaded into trucks.
 Additional piers and causeways were built at City of Kin on Chimu-Wan Bay, Awase, Machinato, Chimu Wan, Yonabaruand, City of Kuba Saki and Bisha Gawa.
 Unten Ko on Motobu Hanto and Chimu Wan became a supply depot with boat repair, naval mine depot.
 Each depot has an ammunition depot outside of the main depot.
 A ship repair depot was established at Baten Ko.
 Buckner Bay and Chimu Wan became massive supply depots.
 Port at Awase became an aircraft repair depot, with the docking of aircraft repair ships and Combat Aircraft Service Unit.